Total TimePrep: 30 min. Bake: 30 min.

 - In a small skillet, cook the pepperoni, green pepper, onion and mushrooms in butter until tender.
 Stir in oregano and fennel seeds.
 In pastry, layer 1 cup mozzarella cheese; top with pepperoni mixture.
 In medium bowl, whisk the eggs, cream, salt and pepper.
 Pour into pastry shell.

-- Bake at 375° for 25-30 minutes or until knife inserted near the center comes out clean.
+- Bake at 375° for 25-30 minutes or until knife inserted in the center comes out clean.
 Garnish with tomato wedges.
 Sprinkle with remaining mozzarella cheese.
 Bake 2 minutes longer or until cheese is melted.
 Let stand for 5 minutes before serving.
-Yield: 4-6 servings.